zeng-ziyin/NUPoint-Net/README.md

-# Not All Points Created Equally: Non-Uniformly Learning for Point Cloud Semantic Segmentation
+# NUPoint-Net: Non-Uniformly Learning for Point Cloud Semantic Segmentation

 Here is the implementation of **_NUPoint-Net: Non-Uniformly Learning for Point Cloud Semantic Segmentation_**.